vilhess/vilhess.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Ph.D at the LITIS Lab, INSA Rouen, with a research focus on time series for anomaly detection, forecasting and the development of foundation models.
+I am currently pursuing a Ph.D at the LITIS Lab, INSA Rouen, with a research focus on time series anomaly detection, forecasting and the development of foundation models for zero-shot forecasting.
 I have a strong background in Mathematics, with a Bachelor's degree in Mathematics from Paris-Saclay University and a Master's degree in Mathematics and Artificial Intelligence from the same institution.

 News ⭐️
 ======

 * 10-2025 - Completed the [Deep Learning Optimisé sur Jean Zay](http://www.idris.fr/formations/dlo-jz/) program, focusing on cutting-edge techniques for optimizing deep learning models on HPC infrastructure using PyTorch.
-Gained hands-on experience with multi-GPU and multi-node training, from standard Distributed Data Parallel (DDP) to advanced 4-D parallelism, as well as mixed-precision training, large-batch strategies, communication optimization, and performance profiling.
+Gained hands-on experience and knowledge with multi-GPU and multi-node training, from standard Distributed Data Parallel (DDP) to advanced 4-D parallelism, as well as mixed-precision training, large-batch strategies, communication optimization, and performance profiling.

 * 10-2025 - Participated in the [Fête de la Science de Rouen 2025](https://www.fetedelascience.fr/village-des-sciences-de-rouen-le-madrillet-2025)
 where I developed an interactive game that challenges players to predict future signal values and compete against a zero-shot forecasting model I designed: [PatchFM](https://github.com/vilhess/PatchFM).
 The objective is simple — beat the model by making more accurate predictions.